AlejandroAb/CASCABEL/README.md

 #            in the LIBRARY variable described above).                         #
 # - Forward reads: Full path to the forward reads.                             #
 # - Reverse reads: Full path to the reverse reads.                             #
-# - metadata:      Full path to the file with the information for              #
+# - metadata:      Full path to the barcode mapping file with the information  #
-#                  demultiplexing the samples (only if needed).                #
+#                  for demultiplexing the samples (only if needed).            #
+#                  For details, see section 2.2 from the project's wiki.       #
 # The full path of this file should be supplied in the input_files variable,   #
 # otherwise, you have to enter the FULL PATH for both: the raw reads and the   #
 # metadata file (barcode mapping file).
 The metadata file is only needed if    #